swissfintechinnovations/ca-shared/README.md

 This is a official SFTI repo.
 Documentations may be found in the [Wiki](https://github.com/swissfintechinnovations/ca-shared/wiki).

-This repo cover the following topics:
+This repository covers the following topics:
--
+- infastructure